C.C. DeVille: Return to Poison

 DeVille regained contact with his Poison bandmates in 1996 for their Greatest Hits reunion tour in 1999.
 Several shows were recorded and released as a hybrid studio & live album release in 2000 titled Power to the People.
 DeVille continues to record and perform with Poison.
-In 2022, the band completed The Stadium Tour, a 36 date tour with Def Leppard, Joan Jett and Motley Crue in football stadiums across the US which grossed $173.5 million in ticket sales.
+In 2022, the band completed The Stadium Tour, a 36 date tour with Def Leppard, Joan Jett and Mötley Crüe in football stadiums across the US which grossed $173.5 million in ticket sales.

 Television

-In 2005 and 2006, DeVille starred in a popular TV series South of Nowhere on The N. He played the role of Raife Davies, the father of Ashley Davies and Kyla Woods.
+In 2005 and 2006, DeVille starred in a TV series South of Nowhere on The N. He played the role of Raife Davies, the father of Ashley Davies and Kyla Woods.

 Also in 2006 when Poison celebrated their 20th anniversary, DeVille starred in The Surreal Life on VH1.
 He also starred in the spin-off series The Surreal Life: Fame Games in 2007.
 In 2002, DeVille had a brief cameo appearance as "Lloyd", a member of the airband GFK Groovecart, on the last episode of season 6 of Just Shoot Me! (titled "The Boys In The Band").